Mr-Pepe/pengyou/README.md

 The stroke order diagrams make use of the [HanziWriter](https://hanziwriter.org/) project.

-Evelyn did an awesome job designing the app icon and user interface.
+Evelyn Li did an awesome job designing the app icon and user interface.
 Check out [her Instagram page](https://www.instagram.com/evelyncplum/) to see more of her work.

 Contributions welcome!